-- 4.4.1 Where washroom accessories are required to be provided under clause 4.1.5, they shall comprise the following: - (a) a mirror positioned at a height of not more than 1000 mm from the bottom edge of the mirror to the floor as shown in Figure 37; - (b) towel and soap dispensers, hand dryer, waste bin and sanitary bin shall contrast in colour and tone and positioned such that the operable parts and controls are between 1000 mm and 1200 mm from the floor.

-Note: (1) Accessories should be placed in close proximity to the accessible basin to avoid having a person wheeling a chair with wet hands.

-(2) The lighting should be fixed in such a position that it does not shine directly onto the mirror.
+- 4.4.1 Where washroom accessories are required to be provided under clause 4.1.6, they shall comprise the following: - (a) a mirror positioned at a height of not more than 1000 mm from the bottom edge of the mirror to the floor as shown in Figure 36; - (b) towel and soap dispensers, hand dryer, waste bin and sanitary bin shall contrast in colour and tone and positioned such that the operable parts and controls are between 1000 mm and 1200 mm from the floor. - (1) Accessories should be placed in close proximity to the accessible basin to avoid having a person wheeling a chair with wet hands. - (2) The lighting should be fixed in such a position that it does not shine directly onto the mirror.

-4.5 EMERGENCY CALL D ELL 4.0 EMERGENCY CALL BELL
+4.5 EMERGENCY CALL BELL

-- 4.5.1 An emergency call bell shall be provided in - (a) an individual washroom compartment; or - (b) a water closet compartment. - 4.5.2 The emergency call bell shall be equipped with a waterproof push-button or pull-chord for activating the bell. - 4.5.3 The push-button or pull-chord shall - (a) be conveniently accessible; - (b) be located at a height between 400 mm to 600 mm above the floor level; and - (c) have a colour that is contrasting with the background. - 4.5.4 The call annunciation shall, where appropriate, be provided by - (a) a call bell located outside the compartment; or - (b) a buzzer in the caretaker's office. - 4.5.5 A notice stating "Emergency Call" shall be prominently affixed next to the push-button or pull-chord.
+- 4.5.1 An emergency call bell shall be provided in -- - (a) an individual washroom compartment; or - (b) a water closet compartment. - 4.5.2 The emergency call bell shall be equipped with a waterproof push-button or pull-chord for activating the bell. - 4.5.3 The push-button or pull-chord shall --- - (a) be located at a height between 400 mm to 600 mm above the floor level and located between 150 mm to 300 mm from either the front or side edges of the water closet as illustrated in Figures 40(c) and 41(d); and - (b) have a colour that is contrasting with the background.

+- 4.5.4 The call annunciation shall, where appropriate, be provided by - (a) a call bell located outside the compartment; or - (b) a buzzer in the caretaker's office. - 4.5.5 A notice stating "Emergency Call" shall be prominently affixed next to the push-button or pull-chord.